Gary Lucas: Other collaborations

-On November 7, GARY LUCAS released a new acoustic duo project on the ZenneZ label featuring award-winning young Dutch acoustic bassist and vocalist PETER WILLEMS entitled DOUBLE DARE VOL. ONE.
-Gary and Peter met under the auspices of Gary’s old friend Dutch producer Co de Kloet shortly before lockdown and immediately began collaborating and recording in 2020, combining jazz, blues, folk, rock, classical and electronic music.
-The duo made their official live debut before an audience with a sold-out concert in Maastricht’s Lumiere Cinema, followed by an instore appearance in Hilversum, which was taped for a live broadcast on Co de Kloet’s “CoLive!" program on national Dutch radio NTR.
+On November 7, 2021, Lucas released an acoustic duo project on the ZenneZ label featuring bassist and vocalist Peter Willems titled Double Dare Vol. One.
+Gary and Peter met via Gary's old friend producer Co de Kloet shortly before lockdown and began collaborating and recording in 2020.
+The duo made their official live debut before an audience with a sold-out concert in Maastricht's Lumiere Cinema, followed by an instore appearance in Hilversum, which was taped for a live broadcast on Co de Kloet's CoLive! program on national Dutch radio NTR.
 This was followed by a concert at the Parkstad Limburg Theatre in Heerlen.
-DOUBLE DARE VOL. TWO, focusing on the electric side of their music, will be released digitally on February 7, 2022, followed by a CD and double vinyl release containing both volumes.

-Gary closed out the year of 2021 with a national Dutch radio retrospective of his work on Co de Kloet's "Co Live!" program on NTR, and four overseas concerts—solo in Tuscany, solo, and with an all-star ensemble including percussionist Lukas Ligeti in Paris, solo and duo with Peter Willems in the Netherlands, and solo acoustic on December 15 in London at regal Winfield House in Regent's Park.
+He closed out the year of 2021 with a national Dutch radio retrospective of his work on Co Live! on NTR, and four overseas concerts—solo in Tuscany, solo, and with an all-star ensemble including percussionist Lukas Ligeti in Paris, solo and duo with Peter Willems in the Netherlands, and solo acoustic on December 15 in London at regal Winfield House in Regent's Park.
 This was a private concert by invitation of Acting US Ambassador to the UK Philip Reeker, similar to a private concert he had arranged for Gary when he was Consul General in Milan a few years ago, where he presented Gary with an Award for Cultural Diplomacy.
-The year ended with ROCKDELUX, one of the most important music magazines in Spain, selecting THE ESSENTIAL GARY LUCAS as one of the best compilations of the year.
+The year ended with Rockdelux magazine in Spain, selecting The Essential Gary Lucas as one of the best compilations of the year.

-Coming up in 2022, Gary will mount a special Chinese New Year edition of The Edge of Heaven with Feifei Yang at Joe’s Pub on February 1.
-The World of Captain Beefheart featuring Gary and the fabulous Nona Hendryx has just been tapped to play Bang On a Can’s new Long Play Festival in Brooklyn over the last weekend in April—venue, date and time TBA.
+In 2022, Lucas mounted a special Chinese New Year edition of The Edge of Heaven with Feifei Yang at Joe's Pub on February 1.
+The World of Captain Beefheart featuring Gary Lucas and Nona Hendryx was tapped to play Bang On a Can's new Long Play Festival in Brooklyn over the last weekend of April 2022.